Mike-Honey/Power-BI-Usage-MK-MS/README.md

 [Measure Killer](https://www.brunner.bi/measurekiller) is a tool developed by Burnner BI, as a solution for exploring the used and unused objects within Power BI Reports.

-To help solve problems for the clients of my [Manga Solutions](www.mangasolutions.com) consulting practice, I have created a Power BI report to integrate and analyse the usage data that can be exported from Measure Killer.
+I have created a Power BI report to integrate and analyse the usage data that can be exported from Measure Killer.

 ## Usage page